dlvlj/form-generator-vue/README.md

 ##### 1.0.3
 ****
 * The property **name** is converted to **model** in `field-config`.
-* In `custom-components-map` users can now add error prop that a component consumes to show error message.
+* In `form-components` users can now add error prop that a component consumes to show error message.

 ##### 1.0.1
 ****